-In December 2016, ACOG issued practice bulletin 175 for ultrasound in preganancy.
+In December 2016 (reaffirmed in 2022), ACOG issued practice bulletin 175 for ultrasound in pregnancy.
 The following recommendations and conclusions in the bulletin are relevant to this evidence review:

 Level A recommendation (based on good and consistent scientific evidence:

 "Measurement of nuchal translucency alone is less effective for first-trimester screening of the singleton pregnancy than is combined testing (nuchal translucency measurement and biochemical markers)."